-- Residential Life, Public Safety and Columbia Housing staff reserve the right to limit the number of guests that may be signed into the residence halls by one host.
+- Residential Life, Public Safety, Columbia Housing and other University staff reserve the right to limit the number of guests that may be signed into the residence halls by one host.

 - Hosts are responsible for the actions of their guest(s) in the residence halls at all times.
 The definition of a host shall not be limited solely to the individual who signed the guest in, but may also include other residents who the guest has come to visit, or those individuals accompanying the guest at the time of any violation.

 - Hosts should familiarize guests with community standards.

 To host a guest without a valid photo ID or a guest between the ages of 11 and 16, the host must email Residential Life the following information no later than 12 noon on the business day (Monday-Friday) prior to the date of the visit:

 Guest Age and Date of Birth: